Ram Kasam: Story

-The story starts with a stormy sea and strong winds which are wrecking a ship carrying the family of Inspector Ajit Singh (Ajit), his wife Laxmi (Nirupa Roy) and twins Ajay and Vijay.
+The story starts with a stormy sea and strong winds which are wrecking a ship carrying the family of Inspector Ajit Singh, his wife Laxmi and twins Ajay and Vijay.
 Terror struck they are thrown on the waves of the angry seas and land on drifting pieces of wood, on the shores of India.
-Laxmi becomes blind with shock, although Ajay is saved with her, whom she names Bhola (Sunil Dutt), seeking refuge with a Zamindar (D. K. Sapru), to work as their menial chores servant.
-Meanwhile Vijay is misled to a life of crime and becomes Shankar (also Sunil Dutt), with his gangster moll being Suzy (Bindu).
+Laxmi becomes blind with shock, although Ajay is saved with her, whom she names Bhola, seeking refuge with a Zamindar, to work as their menial chores servant.
+Meanwhile Vijay is misled to a life of crime and becomes Shankar, with his gangster moll being Suzy.

 Ajit Singh who goes to the local police station to lodge a complaint about his missing family, expresses a desire to stay back in India, to the serving Inspector Jagdish Raj, who impressed by his honesty and zeal gets him recruited in to the police set-up, calling his service record from Africa.

 Shankar who has become a famous dacoit, intercepts a truck carrying looted valuables to loot, but is hounded by none other than Inspector Ajit Singh, who however fails to arrest him, due to Suzy and Shankar escaping into a nightclub, where they don the garbs of artists and start performing a dance item.
 Their entire loot is then carried into Shankar's hide out where Shankar tells his gang members that looting heinous criminals is not a sin.
 Further he insults Suzy when she disrespects an Om symbol locket which was given to Shankar by his lost mother, as being worthless in a cache of priceless jewels.
 This irks Suzy who with Johnny betrays Shankar to the police when he goes to loot a train.
 Shankar is caught with the loot and jailed with dacoits of the Chambal division.
 He manages to escape with them, and to punish Suzy for her betrayal, brings her to this lair of thieves.